Table of Contents

 - Comfortable, breathable and weatherproof (could, wind and water repellent);

 - Transmitter stick friendly (critical fingers can be exposed);

 - None, perfect just as they are.

 - Mavic Mini propeller holder;

 - Professional grade UV filter for Mavic Mini;

 - Transmitter stick protector;

 - Propeller cage (discontinued).

-Where from you can buy these accessories?
+Where can you buy these accessories?

-All the above listed Mavic Mini extras can be purchased directly from the manufacturer here.
+All the above-listed Mavic Mini extras can be purchased directly from the manufacturer here.
 As I mentioned in the introduction part of my review, most of these accessories are also available on DJI’s online store as well.
-If you have a Banggood account you can order a wide range of PGYTECH drone accessories from them also.
+If you have a Banggood account, you can order a wide range of PGYTECH drone accessories from them also.